 1. Check Your Tech

-Verify with your team which technology you can use to administration and scan in your classroom!
+Verify with your team what technology you need to administer and scan in your classroom!

-At this time Google Chrome is the main browser for Lightning Grader scanning.
+At this time Google Chrome and Microsoft Edge are the compatible browsers for Lightning Grader scanning.

 Not all cameras are the same.